 Their opinions are irrelevant.
 You know what you need, and you can do this.

 More willpower is not the solution.
 The problem is excess desire.
-The solution is to identify and change the thinking that causes the desire, and to learn a new way to manage all emotion.
+The solution is to identify and change the thinking that causes the desire, and to develop better skills at managing the emotions that drinking conveniently smoothes over.

 My Drinking Story

 A conversation with my wife one Monday afternoon woke me up.
 It led me to start exercising and losing weight, and I just didn’t want to be numbed out in the same way I'd been used to.
 I launched myself onto an exciting path of personal growth and I was drinking a lot less.

 It’s easy to drink less, and the rest of my life is so much more engaging and fun as a result.